 - The medium of record

-The Bank of International Settlements (BIS) is now throwing their weight behind Central Bank Digital Currencies for household use (“Retail CBDCs”).
+The Bank for International Settlements (BIS) is now throwing their weight behind Central Bank Digital Currencies for household use (“Retail CBDCs”).
 For clarity, this doesn’t necessarily mean recording fiat currency as tokens on blockchains: regular account-based technology can also be used.
 But it means that households could store and spend fiat money digitally outside of a bank or other private sector company.

 Continue reading “State Sponsored Money – Under Pressure?”